python-attrs/cattrs/docs/customizing.md

 ## Custom (Un-)structuring Hooks

 You can write your own structuring and unstructuring functions and register them for types using {meth}`Converter.register_structure_hook() <cattrs.BaseConverter.register_structure_hook>` and {meth}`Converter.register_unstructure_hook() <cattrs.BaseConverter.register_unstructure_hook>`.
-This approach is the most flexible but also requires the most amount of boilerplate.

 {meth}`register_structure_hook() <cattrs.BaseConverter.register_structure_hook>` and {meth}`register_unstructure_hook() <cattrs.BaseConverter.register_unstructure_hook>` use a Python [_singledispatch_](https://docs.python.org/3/library/functools.html#functools.singledispatch) under the hood.
 _singledispatch_ is powerful and fast but comes with some limitations; namely that it performs checks using `issubclass()` which doesn't work with many Python types.